hertzmann/hertzmann.github.io/_posts/2024-05-09-illusion-of-awareness.md

 * Jeremy M. Wolfe, Anna Kosovicheva, and Benjamin Wolfe. [**Normal blindness: when we look but fail to see**](https://doi.org/10.1016/j.tics.2022.06.006). _Trends in Cognitive Science_, 2022.

-**In this new manuscript, I argue that the phenomena in this blog post are essential to understanding how realistic pictures work:**
+**In this paper, I argue that these phenomena post are essential to understanding how realistic pictures work:**

 * A. Hertzmann.
 Toward a Theory of Perspective Perception in Pictures. _Journal of Vision_.
 April 2024, 24(4). \[[Paper](https://jov.arvojournals.org/article.aspx?articleid=2793609)\] \[[Webpage](https://www.dgp.toronto.edu/~hertzman/perspective/)\]